 On October 1, 2013, the District entered into a new 10 year naming rights agreement for the BSWA arena with graduating naming right payments of approximately \$411,000 to \$491,000.
 The District recognizes naming right income each year related to the period of time for which each naming right payment covers (as this amount approximates the straight-line basis).
 Due to the closure of the District during the fourth quarter of 2020, only 9 months of naming rights revenue was recognized in 2020.
-Three months will be added to the end of the naming rights agreement.
+The District chose to recognize 15 months of revenue in 2021 to include the 3 months not recognized in 2020.